TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ## Build TFLite from Source

 ### Prepare the source, apply the patch (Edge AI 0.5), update config
-You can run this on the Ubuntu PC command-line.
+You can run the following script in the Ubuntu PC command-line.
 ```
 cd $WORK_DIR
 ./tflite_prepare.sh
 ```

 ### Build
-This should be run in the Docker container with QEMU.
+To build the tensorflow from source, run the following in the Docker container with QEMU.
 ```
 cd $WORK_DIR/docker
 ./docker_run.sh